-The provision of affordable housing, public open space, indoor and outdoor sport (financial) mitigation would be necessary, fair and reasonable to provide a sustainable form of development, to contribute towards sustainable, inclusive and mixed communities and to comply with local and national planning policy.
+The provision of affordable housing, public open space, indoor and outdoor sport (financial) mitigation, and healthcare (financial) mitigation (subject to comments) would be necessary, fair and reasonable to provide a sustainable form of development, to contribute towards sustainable, inclusive and mixed communities and to comply with local and national planning policy.

-The development would result in increased demand for secondary school places within the catchment area which currently have a shortfall of school places.
-In order to increase the capacity of the schools which would support the proposed development, a contribution towards secondary school education is required based upon the number of units applied for.
-This is considered to be necessary and fair and reasonable in relation to the development.
+The development would result in increased demand for school places at the primary and secondary schools within the catchment area which currently have a shortfall of school places.
+In order to increase the capacity of the schools which would support the proposed development, a contribution towards primary, secondary and SEN school education may be required based upon the number of units applied for.
+Subject to comments from the Council's Education Section, this is considered to be necessary and fair and reasonable in relation to the development.